johanzi/GOMAP_maize_B73_NAM5/README.md

 df_ego_analysis_MF <- as.data.frame(list_ego_results$ego_MF@result)
 ```

-One can also export these data frame as text files to import in Excel (ribbon Data > import from text).
+One can also export these data frames as text files to import in Excel (ribbon Data > import from text).
 A very convenient option to add the output in Supplementary tables, coming along with GO term plots shown in figures.
 I find this is a good practice and allows readers to quickly explore the results in Excel.

 ```{r}
 write_delim(df_ego_analysis_BP, "df_ego_analysis_BP.txt", delim="\t")